pgtgrly/blog/_posts/2020-02-06-basic-open-source-python-package.md

 To solidify the software development concepts that I learned, I decided to use them with Python.
 In this post we will create a simple open-source Python package from scratch that should work with Python 2.7 and Python 3.

+The code used in this blog post can be found [here](https://github.com/pgtgrly/sampkg).

 Let us name our package **sampkg** (named after the Greek god of sample packages).
 Our package is going to have a module, **sammod** (which is actually named after the Nordic god of sample modules).
 The module, will contain a class (**Samclass**) that will have a string (**samstring**) and a function that returns the string with “hello “ prepended (**sam\_inst\_func**) as instance attributes along with a integer(**counter** , which counts number of instances) as a class attribute.
 Along with _Samclass_, _sammod_ will also contain a function (**sam\_func**) that will that take a Samclass object and return a string containing natural logarithm of _counter_ (calculated using numpy) and a reversed _samstring._